-Advice to assist parents, teachers and students following recent fires
+Advice to assist parents, teachers and students following fires

-This information provides advice and assistance for parents, teachers and students following recent bushfire related events impacting local communities.
+This information provides advice and assistance for parents, teachers and students following any bushfire-related events impacting local communities.

 Large scale distressing events impact our school communities in many ways.
-The bushfires that are impacting a number of our communities have been unsettling and stressful for many people.
+The bushfires that are impacting a number of our communities are unsettling and stressful for many people.

 Distress may be related to: